Where to travel in Peru?

 Things to Do in Peru

 Tourists get the flexibility of camping almost anywhere.
 However, there is this big problem of getting lost at any moment.
 Choose a campsite along the oceanfront and spend one night here.
 Next, turn around and then follow the coast back to the restaurants where you will easily get a taxi.
 Going right at the center of the desert is not recommended as you are going to run this risk of losing your direction very quickly.
 This is mainly because it is a featureless landscape.
 It is also important for you to be careful while walking because the 100 foot high cliffs on the waterfront edge might suddenly collapse taking you down.
 The sunset here is spectacular and you will also be able to spot some sea lions.
-This is one of the best things to do in Peru especially for travelers who are in the look out of complete solitude.
+This is one of the best things to do in Peru especially for travelers who are on the lookout of complete solitude.

 Visiting the Kuelap Fortress